Changing baby formula - How to switch to a new baby milk

 baby-bottles-with-milk

-• Suitable from birth, Aptamil Anti-Reflux is a specially thickened formula designed to help feeds stay down.
-It is specially formulated with carob bean gum so that the milk is thicker in consistency, and stays thicker in your baby’s stomach.
+Suitable from birth, Anti-Reflux formula is a specially thickened formula designed to help feeds stay down.

-• Before you make the switch to Aptamil Anti-Reflux milk, first read about the symptoms of reflux.
+• Before you make the switch to Anti-Reflux formula, first read about the symptoms of reflux.
 If you suspect your baby has reflux, it’s important to speak to your healthcare professional and get a medical diagnosis.

-• If your healthcare professional advises you to switch over to Aptamil Anti-Reflux milk straight away, it’s fine to do so by following the instructions on the side of the tub.
+• If your healthcare professional advises you to switch over to Anti-Reflux formula straight away, it’s fine to do so by following the instructions on the side of the tub.

-• A tip: Because Aptamil Anti-Reflux milk is a thickened feed we recommend that you use a single-hole, fast flow teat.
-Also, never give any other antacids or feed thickeners alongside Aptamil Anti-Reflux.
+Because Anti-Reflux formula is a thickened feed we recommend that you use a single-hole, fast flow teat.
+Also, never give any other antacids or feed thickeners alongside Anti-Reflux.

-Aptamil Hungry Infant milk is a thicker milk which takes slightly longer to digest, helping to keep your hungry baby feeling fuller for longer when it’s still too early to wean.
 Because of its composition, it’s best to introduce Hungry Infant milk gradually to allow your baby’s digestive system to adapt.
-Start with one feed of Hungry Infant milk a day – ideally a morning feed – while giving their usual First milk at all other times.
+Start with one feed of Hungry Infant milk a day – ideally a morning feed – while giving their usual First infant milk at all other times.
 After two to three days introduce a second feed of the new milk, and continue until all feeds are with the new milk.
-Taking things slowly will give you the chance to make sure our Hungry Infant milk suits them.
+Taking things slowly will give you the chance to make sure they have time to adapt to the new formula milk.

-Suitable from birth, Aptamil Comfort is formulated for the dietary management of colic and constipation.
-If you suspect your baby is suffering from colic or constipation, it’s important to first consult your healthcare professional in order to receive a diagnosis.
-If your healthcare professional recommends Aptamil Comfort, they will also advise you to either switch milks straight away or make the move gradually.
+Suitable from birth, Comfort Milk is formulated for the dietary management of colic and constipation.
+If you suspect that your baby is suffering from colic or constipation, it’s important to first consult your healthcare professional in order to receive a diagnosis.
+If your healthcare professional recommends Comfort Milk, they will also advise you to either switch milks straight away or make the move gradually.

 What to do if you notice any changes

-All of our milks are tested to ensure they meet strict quality and safety standards and are completely safe for your baby.
+All our formula milks are designed and tested to ensure they meet strict quality and safety standards and are completely safe for your baby.

 Making up a formula milk feed